 The Elton S. Karrmann Library is a hub for information on the University of Wisconsin-Platteville campus.
 Books, government publications, periodicals, newspapers, and other serial titles can be found in the library’s collections.
 In addition, the library offers electronic books, ejournals and extensive databases.
 In addition, the library offers numerous study rooms, lounges, and collaborative spaces where you can research, prepare for an exam, and complete a group project.

 Student Health Services will provide you with high quality, primary health care that is accessible, personalized, and fiscally responsible.
 Our health care professionals emphasize health education and prevention, and promote healthy behaviors and lifestyle choices to help students be personally and academically successful.

 University Counseling Services is the primary source of mental health counseling for students on campus.
 Confidential, short-term counseling assists students with personal, social, developmental, academic, or career concerns related to their education progress, personal growth, and general well-being.

-Services for Students with Disabilities assists in obtaining academic accommodations and/or auxiliary aids for students with a documented disability.
+The Disability Access Center assists in obtaining academic accommodations and/or auxiliary aids for students with a documented disability.
 Our staff review documentation and meet with students to determine appropriate accommodations, as well as work closely with professors and offices across campus to ensure accessibility.

 UW-Platteville is proud to support our veteran students.
 We are a designated Yellow Ribbon School by the U.S. Department of Veterans Affairs, and for six consecutive years, we have been ranked as a military-friendly school.
 Our Wright Center for Non-Traditional and Veteran Students is committed to providing support and enhancing the experience of our veteran students.